 The attractions are obvious.
-But so are many of the downsides (which is why, as I understand it, orthodox communities that still follow the tradition have mostly come up with elaborate ways to get around it.)
-In an op-ed for the New York Times, Martin Hutchinson and Robert Cyran run through some of the issues:
+But so are many of the downsides (which is why, as I understand it, orthodox communities that still follow the tradition have mostly come up with elaborate ways to get around it

 And write-offs big enough to change consumer behavior would probably be big enough to destabilize banks.
 The Federal Reserve or the government would need to help, presumably by injecting newly printed money as capital.
 Such government control is usually inefficient, and abundant printing of money increases the risk of uncontrolled inflation, which has its own way of making people feel poorer.